1hubert/bandcamp-dl/README.md

 # BandcampDiscographyDownloader

 Usage:
-- after running either "Start.bat" or "bandcamp_downloader.py", paste a link to a Bandcamp Discography and hit Enter
+- Run "bandcamp_downloader.py" and paste a link to a Bandcamp album, artist or label.

 Example discography: https://diversesystem.bandcamp.com/